WiIIiamTang/Cutout/README.md

 ## COMP551 P4 Reproduction

 To reproduce the results of our own paper, please follow the steps outlined in this README.
-All experiments involved running the ``train.py`` code.
+All experiments involved running the ``train.py`` code, and passing in the appropriate model, dataset, and cutout/data augmentation arguments.
 We added the ResNet34 and ResNet50 models to the available ones for training.

+**Below is the original README from the authors, to be used as a reference on how to run the code:**

 ## Introduction